The Limit Shape of a Stochastic Bulgarian Solitaire: Discussion

 \section{Discussion}

 Popov initiated the study of stochastic versions of Bulgarian solitaire \cite{Popov}.
 Here we compare our work with his.
 Like the original deterministic game, Popov's stochastic version was ``pile-based'' in that each old pile was independently picked with a fixed probability $p$ to release a card to the new pile.
 In contrast, we here studied a ``card-based'' version, where every single card was independently picked with the same probability $p$.
-Interestingly, this modification radically changed the outcome of the process from a triangular limit shape to an exponential limit shape.
+This modification radically changed the outcome of the process from a triangular limit shape to an exponential limit shape.
 From an analytical point of view, a crucial difference is that the card-based version allowed us to study each pile independently of previously formed piles.
 To capitalise on this feature we represented game configurations by weak integer compositions.
-We proved asymptotic results about the shape of these compositions and thanks to Lemma~\ref{lem:reordering} these results would hold a fortiori after sorting compositions to obtain integer partitions.
+We proved asymptotic results about the shape of these compositions and thanks to Lemma~\ref{lem:reordering} these results would hold also for integer partitions obtained by sorting the parts of compositions.

 By formulating our results in terms of a limit shape of integer partitions we connected to an important literature by Vershik and others.
 However, in that literature the starting point is typically a given probability distribution on integer partitions, see \cite{VershikStatMech}.
-Here the starting point is instead a stochastic process on Young diagrams.
+Here the starting point was instead a stochastic process on Young diagrams.
 Often a stochastic process defines a unique stationary probability distribution, which in turn will define a limit shape.
 This was the case in our Corollary~\ref{thm:statmeasure} as well as in previous work on birth-and-death processes on Young diagrams by Eriksson and Sj\"ostrand \cite{Eriksson2012575}.
 Although Popov did not connect his result to Vershik's theory of limit shapes of integer partitions, his result too can be interpreted as a triangular limit shape of this kind being obtained under the stationary probability distribution of the pile-based stochastic Bulgarian solitaire.